UCL/STIR-GATE-Connection/VoxelisedXCAT/images/input/README.md

 * `CreateXCATImage.sh`: creates (i) input_image_atn_1.bin and (ii) input_image_act_1.bin. licence is needed
 * `input_image_atn_1.hv`: Header file for input_image_atn_1.bin.
 User needs to check that image size and voxel size match with the one of "create_XCAT.par".
 * `modifyAttenuationImageForGate.sh`: the attenuation image needs to be converted from float to int  so that GATE can use its thresholding method to define tissue classes: (we multiplied it by 10000)

-*`generate_atten_cylinder.par`: a STIR parameter file to create a cylinder with uniform attenuation.
-*`generate_uniform_cylinder.par`: a STIR parameter file to create a cylinder with uniform activity.